- Amphibian Species of the World on Twitter

 Distribution

-The area West of Tembe Elephant Reserve, in the vicinity of the Phongolo River, KwaZulu-Natal, near borders of Swaziland and Mozambique, and into southeastern Limpopo Province, Rep. South Afric.
+The area West of Tembe Elephant Reserve, in the vicinity of the Phongolo River, KwaZulu-Natal, near borders of Swaziland and Mozambique, and into southeastern Limpopo Province, northeastern Rep. South Afric.

 Comment